Nothing (film): Plot

-Things become very tense with Dave's departure.
-Dave attempts to engage Andrew in conversation repeatedly, even performing the national anthem for his self-created nation (its borders marked by a line of his possessions), all to no avail.
-After several days Dave comes into Andrew's house much happier and explains his sudden change of mood: he has hated away his anger at Andrew; all Andrew needs to do is hate away his anger at Dave and things will be back to normal.
-Andrew refuses, quite content to be angry at Dave.
-Dave hates away his anger several times as Andrew rebuffs and outright insults him, but his patience finally wears thin, leading Dave to hate away one of Andrew's possessions.
+Things become tense with Dave's departure.
+Dave attempts to engage Andrew in conversation repeatedly, even performing the national anthem for his self-created nation (its borders marked by a line of his possessions), to no avail.
+Days later, Dave visits Andrew's house much happier; he has hated away his anger at Andrew.
+However, Andrew refuses to hate away his anger at Dave, quite content with his current emotions.
+Dave repeatedly hates away his anger as Andrew rebuffs and outright insults him, but his patience finally wears thin, leading Dave to hate away one of Andrew's possessions.
 Andrew retaliates by hating away one of Dave's possessions, and the situation escalates until everything including the house is hated away.

-Dave walks away, assuming the argument is finished, but falls over suddenly as his feet begin to disappear; Andrew is hating them away.
+Dave walks away, assuming that the argument is finished, but falls over as his feet begin to disappear; Andrew is hating them away.
 He turns and retaliates, hating away Andrew's legs, and the situation escalates again until all that is left of the two are their disembodied heads.
-Refusing to give up the fight, Andrew and Dave manage to turn themselves and (by bouncing) charge at each other, headbutting each other repeatedly until they finally stop, exhausted.
+Refusing to give up the fight, Andrew and Dave turn themselves and (by bouncing) charge at each other, headbutting each other repeatedly until they finally stop, exhausted.
 Their anger abated, Dave and Andrew make up, agree to be best friends again, and set off to explore the nothingness.
 As they bounce away into the white void they remark how they both had always thought that their bodies were somehow holding them back.

-In a post-credits scene, an obviously older Dave and Andrew – still disembodied heads – are sleeping when they are awakened by a popping sound, followed by a loud clamoring of voices and noise.
-As the unseen source of the clamoring gets louder and closer the two scream.
+Later, an older Dave and Andrew – still disembodied heads – are sleeping when they are awakened by a popping sound, followed by a loud clamoring of voices and noise.
+As the unseen source of the clamoring gets louder and closer, the two scream.